**Please note that priority will be given to submissions that detail projects which can be undertaken within the current COVID-19 restrictions.**

 Research in any field is eligible for support, and the maximum award is $1,000.
 Students in the College should apply for the College Alumni Society Undergraduate Research Grant.
 Students in the College will also be considered for the Holtz Award as funds are available.

-Prospective applicants are strongly encouraged to speak with potential faculty mentors as early as possible, and applicants are invited to discuss their ideas with Dr. Ann Vernon-Grey, Senior Associate Director for Research at the Center for Undergraduate Research and Fellowships (CURF).
-Please call 215-746-6488 to schedule an appointment.
+Prospective applicants are strongly encouraged to speak with potential faculty mentors as early as possible, and applicants may schedule an appointment with Dr. Kerry Milch, Associate Director for Undergraduate Research, or with Dr. Ann Vernon-Grey, Senior Associate Director for Undergraduate Research, at the Center for Undergraduate Research and Fellowships (CURF), to discuss their ideas.

 The Holtz grant will be administered according to the following guidelines: